applicaster/developer.applicaster.com/book/ui-builder/ios/NavigatioBarPlugins.md

 This is a plugin that provides top navigation strucrure of the application and placed on top of the `Root plugin` and provides navigation behaviour.
 ![NavigationBarGeneral.png](./Files/NavigationBarGeneral.png)

-Navigation bar can be customized in the UI builder in Navigation section.
-Customized navigatio navigation bar will be availible in `river.json` on each screen.
+The navigation bar can be customized in the UI Builder via the Navigation section, illustrated below.
+The customized navigation bar will be available on each screen via the `river.json`.

 ![NavBarCustomization.png](./Files/NavBarCustomization.png)
 ***